-He has entertained and amazed audiences with his range - both of vocal prowess and acting abilities - as the title characters in Otello, Der Schatzgräber, Tales of Hoffmann, The Rake’s Progress, The Student Prince, Damnation of Faust, and Der Zwerg.
-Very has been every bit as impressive in other leading roles, including Stolzing in Die Meistersinger, Aschenbach in Death in Vencie, Captain Vere in Billy Budd, Don Juan in Schulhoff's Flammen, Midas in Die Liebe der Danae, Don Jose in Carmen, Lensky in Eugene Onegin, Des Grieux in Manon, Rodolpho in La Boheme, Alfredo in La Traviata, Duke of Mantua in Rigoletto, Tamino in The Magic Flute, Matteo in Arabella, Boris and Tichon in Katya Kabanova, Steva and Laca in Jenufa, Gregor in The Makropulos Case, Jenik in The Bartered Bride, Male Chorus in The Rape of Lucretia, Alwa in Lulu, Andres in Wozzeck, Cassio in Otello,and Christian in Cyrano de Bergerac, Ismael in Nabucco, Zinovy in Lady Macbeth of Mtsensk, and Tom Buchanon in The Great Gatsby.
+He has entertained audiences with his range - both vocally and dramatically - as the title characters in Otello, Der Schatzgräber, Tales of Hoffmann, The Rake’s Progress, The Student Prince, Damnation of Faust, and Der Zwerg.
+Other leading roles in his diverse catalogue include Stolzing in Die Meistersinger, Aschenbach in Death in Venice, Captain Vere in Billy Budd, Don Juan in Schulhoff's Flammen, Midas in Die Liebe der Danae, Don Jose in Carmen, Lensky in Eugene Onegin, Des Grieux in Manon, Rodolpho in La Boheme, Alfredo in La Traviata, Duke of Mantua in Rigoletto, Tamino in The Magic Flute, Matteo in Arabella, Boris and Tichon in Katya Kabanova, Steva and Laca in Jenufa, Gregor in The Makropulos Case, Jenik in The Bartered Bride, Male Chorus in The Rape of Lucretia, Alwa in Lulu, Andres in Wozzeck, Cassio in Otello, Christian in Cyrano de Bergerac, Ismael in Nabucco, Zinovy in Lady Macbeth of Mtsensk, and Tom Buchanon in The Great Gatsby.

 Rounding out his repertoire, Very has appeared in concert with many leading symphony orchestras in the U.S. and worldwide including the New York Philharmonic, the Chicago Symphony, the San Francisco Symphony, the Aspen Music Festival, Amsterdam VARA Radio Orchestra, the Vienna Radio Orchestra, and the Pittsburgh Symphony.

 His discography includes recent releases of The Makropulos Case (Gregor) on DVD from the Salzburg Festspiele conducted by Esa-Pekka Salonen, Der Schatzgräber (Elis) from De Nederslandse Oper conducted by Marc Albrecht and Oberst Chabert (Ferraud) from the Deutsche Oper Berlin conducted by Jacques Lacombe.

-Mr. Very enjoys living in his native Pittsburgh with his wife, soprano Laura Knoop Very and their children, Isabella, and Benjamin, and his eldest daughter, Kaitlin.
+Mr. Very enjoys living in his native Pittsburgh with his wife, soprano and teacher Laura Knoop Very and their children, Isabella, and Benjamin, and his eldest daughter, Kaitlin.

 He can be contacted through his agent, Manuela Kursidem at www.opern-agentur.com or email@example.com.
 Also by phone in Germany at 49-89-29-16-16-61 .